 Welcome from Dr. Jayson Richardson!

-Dr. Nash is the Director of Graduate Studies for Educational Leadership Studies.
+Dr. Richardson is the Program Chair for doctoral programs in Educational Leadership Studies.
 He fields questions about our doctoral programs.
 Feel free to send him an email if you have any questions about the program or about planning a course of study.

-Or click here to let us send the latest information on this program directly to your inbox.
+Or click here to have the latest information on this program directly to your inbox.

 The Ph.D.
 (Doctor of Philosophy) is a scholarly doctorate and designed for those wishing to work in academia and/or research including university faculty, postdoctoral scholars, social research scientists, or other educational professions that are traditionally outside of the K-12 classroom or district office.
 The program requires completion of a five-chapter research dissertation that is expected to be based on theory, generate new knowledge and prepare you for a career in research-intensive fields.
 The program requires 42 credit hours of coursework (15 hours in leadership; 15 hours in research; 12 hours in a specialty area) and also requires at least 4 credits of dissertation credit (most usually a few more than 4).
 We expect the program to take a minimum of 4 years, though more typical is 5 to 6 years.
 We admit cohorts of students in the Fall and the application deadline is generally around February 15th of each year.

 NOTE: This program does not lead to rank change for Kentucky educators.

 The Ph.D. in Education Sciences with a specialization in Educational Leadership Studies involves a selective admissions process based on a holistic review of all application materials.
 The following requirements are offered as guidance to prospective applicants:

 Successful completion of a graduate degree (Master’s degree) from an accredited college or university, with a minimum graduate GPA of 3.5;